Name: Edward

 lost their lands and influence in the Cromwellian and Williamite confiscation's

-were almost wholesale confiscated to make room for the Cromwellian settlement.
+Papist" landed gentry were almost wholesale confiscated to make room for

-nearly 81 million acres passing into the hands of English and Scottish
+acres were redistributed, nearly 81 million acres passing into the hands of

-owners (by the Treaty of Limerick), but most went to personal friends of King
+their former owners (by the Treaty of Limerick), but most went to personal

-William the Third.
-Another consequence of the Commonwealth confiscation of
+friends of King William the Third.
+Another consequence of the Commonwealth

-Ireland was the suppression of prefixes like O'.
-Some families later returned
+confiscation of Ireland was the suppression of prefixes like O'.
+Some families

 Some